 The United Methodist Church is an 11-million-strong global church that opens hearts, opens doors and opens minds through active engagement with our world. -- umc.org

-Greetings in these uncertain times as we seek to be together even while staying apart.
-We welcome you to the journey of discovery, of who we are, of what is true and beautiful and life-giving in the world.
+Greetings, we welcome you to the journey of discovery, of who we are, of what is true and beautiful and life-giving in the world.
 We seek to live deeply, love with courage, to serve the community and connect with God and creation.
 We invite you to travel with us.

 You’ll find a wide welcome here, not a cookie-cutter existence.
 Your identity, your experiences, the way you live out your faith are unique and valued.
 And because churches don’t always mean “all” when they say “all are welcome” – let’s be clear.
 We affirm wherever you are on the continuum of sexual orientation and gender identity, whether you claim a label or find your home in something more fluid or non-conforming.
 Whatever your nationality or age, your cultural background, your marital status or family configuration, your education or your ability to take the stairs, you’re welcome.
 If live under a roof or outdoors, you’ll find a welcome here.
 If you’re not certain what you believe and find doubt central to faith, or if you weren’t raised in the church and question whether it’s relevant, we welcome you to the journey of faith.